doums/oterm/README.md

 `min` The minimum number of lines or columns, depends on wheter splitted horizontally or vertically, below which the terminal will be spawned in a new tab.

 `tab` If equal to `1` the terminal will be spawned in a new tab regardless of the other properties.

+`no_hide_status` If equal to 1 do not hide the statusline when terminal is opened in a horizontal split or in a new tab.

 ### commands
 ```